 Retail Permit Expeditor: What Your Tenant Improvements Need

 It’s no secret that I, and my Permit Advisors team, are subject matter experts in retail permits and are considered THE retail permit expeditor of choice by many firms.
-I humbly submit that I continue to learn everyday about what it takes to help innovative designs and businesses find their home in cities across the United States, and it is with this spirit of humility that I will explain some basics that your retail space need in order to obtain approved permits.
+I humbly submit that I continue to learn every day about what it takes to help innovative designs and businesses find their home in cities across the United States, and it is with this spirit of humility that I will explain some basics that your retail space needs in order to obtain approved permits.

 Fixtures and Finishes

 When brands and their architectural teams put together their dream space they take the applicable codes into consideration, then the city official, in a dream world, will see that the plans adhere to code.
 However, this is normally not a seamless process.
 City officials will want codes to be adopted in a certain way, that is, drawn in a specific way and measured in a specific way.
 In my experience, engineers and architects who disagree with the city officials then argue their point rarely get their permit on time.
 Instead, the planchecker will tell me not to allow them back into their office.
 In any case, materials and fixtures that aren’t already approved by the city will delay your permitting process.

 My team at Permit Advisors and I are no strangers to introducing new materials to cities, and even getting them approved, but when time is more important than material you need to consider finding an analogous material.
 Now, if you have a little more time and want a specific look, then allow me and my team of project managers to pre-screen your plans and see if materials pop up.
 We can advise you on how to best move forward.
 You can do this yourself, of course, and give the city a call about getting their approved materials list and moving from there.
 Either way, it’s in your best interest to know what materials, fixtures, finishes, and codes the specific jurisdiction has adopted and how they want to see them exhibited on your plans.